fanxiushu/xdisp_virt/hid_driver/README.txt

 installation:
 Go to the directory corresponding to the 64-bit or 32-bit system and run install.bat to perform the installation.
-After the installation is successful, the HID device of ¡°Fanxiushu Virtual HID Input Device¡± will appear in the device manager.
+After the installation is successful, the HID device of â€œFanxiushu Virtual HID Input Deviceâ€ will appear in the device manager.
 At the same time, an HID keyboard and two HID mice (relative to the mouse and absolute mouse) are generated.

 After the installation is successful, restarting the xdisp_virt.exe program will automatically use the driver keyboard and mouse instead of the application layer's analog input.